Two people working with clay in a pottery studio with tools and sketches on a whiteboard.

 Hoxton, E2

-The original studio, on Hackney Road near Shoreditch.
-A creative, buzzy space where it all started back in 2013.
+The original studio, in the railway arches on Whiston Road in Haggerston.
+A creative, buzzy space where it all started in 2013.
 If you like making surrounded by energy, this is your spot.

 See this studio →